bluebird75/winpdb/README.rst

 *I started porting winpdb-reborn to Python 3 / Phoenix but the amount of effort exceeds my availability.
 So: WINPDB ON PYTHON 3 IS BUGGY AND NOT WORKING.*

 *If you like winpdb and want it on python 3 please contribute a bit of your time to fix one or two bugs.
-With the help of everybody, we can make it work !*
+With the help of everybody, we can make it work !
+It is on the master branch of this repo*

+Winpdb for Python 2 is maintained under the branch *winpdb-reborn-python2*

 --------------------